Note: As a Christian Reiki practioner, I understand that many people have misgivings about Reiki.

 This is an article written by Lansdowne, Pennsylvania Christian Reiki practitioner, Judith White.

-If you would like to experience Reiki here in Sulphur Oklahoma please use the booking links elsewhere on this website instead of the links from the article.
+If you would like to experience Reiki here in Sulphur Oklahoma, please use the booking links elsewhere on this website insted of the links from the article!